 TYPICAL DUTIES AND RESPONSIBILITIES

-Pay starts at $15, with the possibility of an increase after training and 90-day review.
-Shifts can range around the clock, and the right candidate will feel comfortable coming in (at times) as early as 1am.
+Pay starts at $15 - $22/hr DOE, with the possibility of an increase after training and 90-day review.
 Average 15-20 hours per week.
-Paid monthly on the 5th of every month.

 THE RIGHT CANDIDATE WILL